camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 The command does not install Web Modeler or Console by default.
 To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below.
 To enable Console, refer to the [installation instructions](#install-console).

 Installing all the components in a cluster requires all Docker images to be downloaded to the Kubernetes cluster.
-Depending on which Cloud provider you are using, the time it will take to fetch all the images will vary.
+Depending on which cloud provider you are using, the time it will take to fetch all the images will vary.

-For air-gappend environemnt, please refer to [Installing in an air-gapped environment](./guides/air-gapped-installation.md) guide.
+For air-gapped environments, refer to [installing in an air-gapped environment](./guides/air-gapped-installation.md).

 Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following: